paulschellin/Waveform/README.md

 These were also removed due to uncertainty as to how to indicate whether or not an operation would be a linear transform or not.

 Perhaps if Transform classes have transform_type typedefs added to them it might be possible to implement the compound assignment operators in a sane fashion.

+#### Partially Invalidated Domains

+In some cases, only a small section of one domain may be modified.
+As the library is currently written, that small section invalidates the other domain entirely, requiring the whole thing to be recomputed.

+Some transforms, however, do not require transforming the whole thing if only a small section is modified.
+And if the transforms are particularly expensive then there is sufficient motivation to try to only invalidate the associated section in the other domain, not the whole domain.

+Details of the implementation of this feature will take a while to work out.